hardisgroupcom/vagrant-elk-reflex/README.md

 ## Service

 A Reflex Monitoring Tool with advanced features (large scale sizing, high availability, security, authentication, ...) requires supplementary services.
-Please contact your project manager at Hardis to get a quatotation.
+Please contact your project manager at Hardis to get a quotation.

 ## Prerequisites